 The phone system should have the ability to pick up a call when no one’s around, answer the call, and keep them on hold until someone becomes available.
 You can also customize a voice message for the night feature that says “Welcome to ABC, our office is currently unattended.
 However, if you would like to leave a message our staff will return your call the following business day.”

 Affordable VoIP Calls

 There are phone systems for small businesses that allow you to connect to a number of VoIP services, from VoIP to SIP trunking.
 This can get huge savings on line rental and external call costs.
 Sometimes the savings is huge it can pay for the entire system.

 Telecommuting and remote work is getting bigger.
 Tech startups pioneered the change but bigger brands are embracing it as a new way to work.
 With the flexibility of VoIP technology, your team can now work from anywhere and stay connected to your office.
 Using VoIP, remote team members can connect to your phone system anywhere, as long as they’re connected to the internet.
 If you have this feature, it’s now easier to employ and communicate to your staff remotely.

 Unlike your home phone where you may need to pay to be able to retrieve a voice message, with a small business phone system, your team should be able to play voice messages absolutely free of charge.
 Voicemail capability is essential so you don’t miss any important message, whether it’s from a prospective client, a supplier, or a disgruntled customer.

-Do you need a small business phone system for your small business?
-Inquire now to know all your options.
+Do you need a phone system for your small business?
+Click below to get your quotes.